-The following is a summary of current bedroom egress window requirements:
+The following is a summary of the egress code for the bedroom window:

 - Must be a minimum of 20″ wide and 24″ high.